Keyboard shortcuts

 Introduction

 MUSE 2.0 is a tool for running simulations of energy systems, written in Rust.
 It is a slimmer and faster version of the older MUSE tool.
-To get started, please look at the user guide.
+To get started, please look at the user guide and the command line help.

 For an overview of the model, see the model description and the dispatch optimisation formulation.
 For a list of relevant terms, see the glossary.